 Table 24 highlights the flood risk from all sources and reflects the understanding drawn from the catchment assessment.
 Multiple locations are at high and medium risk of flooding from all sources in Neath SFRA.
 In total 1802 residential properties are at risk of flooding from river and large watercourses up to a 1% AEP rainfall event, this represents 70% of the property's that fall into a flood risk area.
 Of the residential properties at risk from surface water and small watercourses 45% (1823) are at risk from a 1% AEP rainfall event.
 Furthermore 1063 residential properties are at risk from flooding from the sea at a 1 in 100 year rainfall event which represents 85% of the properties counted.
 Of the 1802 properties at risk from flooding from rivers and large watercourses only 33 are at risk from the River Neath.
-26 are at risk from the River Clydach that is shown to spill out of bank and flood properties across this catchment area and will discussed in the next section.
-The remaining 1703 residential properties are either effected by the Cryddan Brook or Gnoll Brook which are in business case development phase to provide a solution to mitigate this risk.
+26 are at risk from the River Clydach that is shown to spill out of bank and flood properties are either effected by the Cryddan Brook or Gnoll Brook which are in business case development phase to provide a solution to mitigate this risk.